 - Financial Wellness at Work, a workplace program to help our workforce attain the confidence needed to invest their money and make informed financial decisions

 - Dollar and Sense Reality Fair, an annual event that exposes high school seniors to the costs associated with real life.

-These alternative funds help us to advance our financial stability strategic priorities.
+These alternative funds help us to advance our Community Investment Funding Priorities in financial stability.